JethroKakson/alx-low_level_programming/0x00-hello_world/README.md

-contains the script that runs c files
+script that runs a c file but does not link